You know how to say “hello” in German.

 Take a closer look at the dialects found within Germany’s borders and you’ll quickly connect the dots as to which cultures have influenced the language and in which geographical areas.

 Dialects are essentially the sister languages spoken by the German people.

 Most dialects are characterized by specific ways their speakers use to express ideas or pronounce words.
 These “components” become a dialect’s key features because they’re what make the dialect different than Standard German.

 Unraveling the tangled web of language is not an easy task by any means.
 However, there are identifiable dialects spoken in Germany.

-Most of them stand in contrast to what’s known as Standard German or Standarddeutsch.
+Most of them stand in contrast to what’s known as Standarddeutsch (Standard German) or Hochdeutsch (High German).

 Bavarian (Bayerisches Deutsch) has that same lilting quality to it that follows the image of many polka bands dressed up in die Lederhose (lederhosen).
 You’ll be greeted with a jolly “Hallo!” and a joyful uttering of the German language you’re more familiar with.